-The term 'Trigger Trio' has been used to describe the issues of domestic violence, mental ill-health and substance misuse which have been identified as common features of families where harm to women and children has occurred.
+The term 'Trigger Trio' has replaced the previous phrase 'Toxic Trio' which was used to describe the issues of domestic violence, mental ill-health and substance misuse which have been identified as common features of families where harm to women and children has occurred.

-They are viewed as indicators of increased risk of harm to children and young people.
-In a review of Serious Case Reviews undertaken by Ofsted, they found that in nearly 75% of these cases two or more of the issues were present.
+The above are viewed as indicators of increased risk of harm to children and young people.
+In an analysis of Serious Case Reviews undertaken by Ofsted, they found that in nearly 75% of these cases two or more of the issues were present.
+These factors will have a contextual impact on the safeguarding of children and young people.